Comparative study of 1D and 2D convolutional neural network models with attribution analysis for gravitational wave detection from compact binary coalescences: Method

 \subsection{Dataset}

-To train and test our model, we used non-precessing CBC signals and injected them into noise obtained from O3 real data at H1, L1, and V1, which are available at Gravitational Wave Open Science Center (GWOSC)~\cite{ref:Abbott2023}.
+To train and test our model, we used nonprecessing CBC signals and injected them into noise obtained from O3 real data at H1, L1, and V1, which are available at the Gravitational Wave Open Science Center~\cite{ref:Abbott2023}.